Board of Elections

 Highest County Seat East of the Rockies

 The Avery County Board of Elections conducts Federal, State and County elections.
 This department has the responsibility for the administration of voter registration, the electoral process, and campaign finance disclosures.
 The Elections office registers all eligible voters who meet residency and age requirements, tallies election results, and maintains a record of all registered voters in the County.

-The Board of Elections operates under a three member board appointed by the State Board of Elections.
+The Board of Elections operates under a five member board appointed by the State Board of Elections.
 Board meetings are held regularly and dates are posted at the courthouse.
 Specific information pertaining to the registration and electoral process may be seen on subsequent pages within the Board of Elections portion of the County Website.

 PO Box 145

 The Elections Office is located in the Avery County Courthouse Annex at